Mariners no match for powerful Angels

 The Angels pushed a run across on Justin Upton’s ground ball to third base.
 Kyle Seager made a diving stop on the play, but couldn’t get the third out on a throw to second base.
 It allowed a run to score to make it 2-0.
 On his 39th pitch of the inning, Sheffield got Shohei Ohtani to pop out to end the inning.

+“It was definitely a long inning,” Sheffield said.
+“The first two innings were fairly quick, but I feel like I hit a wall trying to get out of it.
+I exerted a lot of energy. “

-That he got out of the inning, allowing just the two runs with two defensive miscues behind him, and the big strikeout of Trout, it was useful moment for Sheffield.
+That he got out of the inning, allowing just the two runs with two defensive miscues behind him, and the big strikeout of Trout, it was still a useful moment for Sheffield.

+“It wasn’t like they were smoking the ball off of him or squaring it up,” Servais said.
+“It was self-induced damage.
+The high pitch count and the number of three-ball counts takes its toll on you, certainly with where we are at in the season right now.”

 But his outing ended without getting an out in the fourth inning.
 He gave up a leadoff to the ageless Albert Pujols and then walked La Stella before being removed from the game.
 His replacement, former Yankees teammate, Nestor Cortes did him no favors, immediately serving up a three-run homer to Max Stassi.
 Two of those runs were charged to Sheffield, who was charged with four total runs allowed on three hits with four walks and two strikeouts.